Get E-Book

 const file: string = path.join('logs', 'app.log');

-The CJS path has one sharp edge with ESM habits: static import syntax belongs to ESM, even in a TypeScript file.
-A .cts file with static import syntax is asking CommonJS to parse ESM syntax.
+One CommonJS edge deserves attention.
+Static import syntax belongs to ESM.
+A .cts file with static import syntax asks CommonJS to parse ESM syntax.
 TypeScript can sometimes rewrite that during compilation.
-Node's strip-only path leaves module syntax as written.
+Node's strip-only path leaves the module syntax alone.
 Use CommonJS syntax in .cts, or make the file ESM with .mts or package metadata.

 import { readConfig } from './config.ts';